An American firm has developed a smartphone app capable of providing a fecal egg count for horses.

 “In fact, it has made little advancement since its inception over 75 years ago.”

-He said the Parasight system introduced a simple, easy-to-use smartphone-based diagnostic system that provided imaged results which can be emailed to the veterinarian and animal owner in less than five minutes.
+He said the Parasight system introduced a simple, easy-to-use smartphone-based diagnostic system that provided imaged results that can be emailed to the veterinarian and animal owner in less than five minutes.

 “It introduces a technology that has previously been unavailable in either the veterinary or agriculture industry.”